-In a definitive trial the primary objective is to assess the effect of an intervention or therapy.
-Investigators are primarily interested in response variables or outcomes that enable them to do that and a clear articulation of pre-specified outcomes is required to guard against bias in the assessment of this effect.
-In a pilot trial, however, objectives should relate to feasibility (see Box 2 and item 2b) and any measurements or assessments made should enable these objectives to be addressed.
+In a definitive trial investigators are primarily interested in response variables or outcomes that enable them to fulfil the primary objective (to assess the effect of an intervention or treatment), and a clear articulation of prespecified outcomes is required to guard against bias in the assessment of this effect.
+In a pilot trial, however, objectives should relate to feasibility (see box 1 and item 2b) and any measurements or assessments should enable these objectives to be addressed.
 To ensure the pilot trial meets its objectives, measures or assessments should be defined to address each separate objective or research question.
-In the example, objectives were to assess acceptability, demand, practicability and integration.
+In the example, objectives were to assess acceptability, demand, practicability, and integration.
 The authors list the measures used for each of these.

-Variables that might be considered primary and secondary outcomes for the future definitive trial may be measured in a pilot trial to assess response, completeness or validity.
-The appropriate measures or assessments would then be response rates, completion rates or measures of validity.
-Sometimes investigators may wish to measure surrogate outcomes (see example in 7b), variables on the causal pathway of what may eventually be the primary outcome in the future definitive trial, or outcomes at early time points, in order to assess the potential for the intervention to affect likely outcomes in the future definitive trial (see item 2b).
+Variables that might be considered primary and secondary outcomes for the future definitive RCT might be measured in a pilot trial to assess response, completeness, or validity.
+The appropriate measures or assessments would then be response rates, completion rates, or measures of validity.
+Sometimes investigators may want to measure surrogate outcomes (see example in item 7b), variables on the causal pathway of what might eventually be the primary outcome in the future definitive RCT, or outcomes at early time points, in order to assess the potential for the intervention to affect likely outcomes in the future definitive RCT (see item 2b).

-Standard CONSORT item: any changes to trial outcomes after the trial commenced, with reasons

-Extension for pilot trials: any changes to pilot trial assessments or measurements after the pilot trial commenced, with reasons

-Example 1 (change to assessment time period)
+- Item 6b - Standard CONSORT item: any changes to trial outcomes after the trial commenced, with reasons - Extension for pilot trials: any changes to pilot trial assessments or measurements after the pilot trial commenced, with reasons - Example 1 (change to assessment time period)

-"Our outcome measures examined uptake and cessation because we hoped that our intervention would affect uptake by referring more people and the success rate of those referred by supporting adherence to treatment...The intervention had two distinct phases so, although not planned in the protocol, we examined uptake of services and 4-week quit rates by trial arm, in these two periods."[49]
+"Our outcome measures examined uptake and cessation because we hoped that our intervention would affect uptake by referring more people and the success rate of those referred by supporting adherence to treatment...The intervention had two distinct phases so, although not planned in the protocol, we examined uptake of services and 4-week quit rates by trial arm, in these two periods."

-Example 2 (change to measurement instrument)
+- Example 2 (change to measurement instrument)

-"We defined... initiation of change as participation in a formal program or a self-directed program that was intended to result in change either in diet, physical activity, smoking, or alcohol consumption at any time (binary). .....
-In our published protocol, we had proposed 4 categories of change, but we found it difficult to distinguish between "persisted" and "maintained" in the qualitative follow-up interviews; hence, we combined persistence and maintenance of change in 1 category."[39]
+"We defined . . . initiation of change as participation in a formal program or a self-directed program that was intended to result in change either in diet, physical activity, smoking, or alcohol consumption at any time (binary) . . .
+In our published protocol, we had proposed 4 categories of change, but we found it difficult to distinguish between "persisted" and "maintained" in the qualitative follow-up interviews; hence, we combined persistence and maintenance of change in 1 category."

-An assessment or measure may change during a pilot trial because the change enables investigators to glean more information about the operation of the intervention (as in Example 1) or for reasons of acceptability or practicability (Example 2).
-In Example 2 it became impractical to use a measurement instrument with four categories when it was identified that researchers could not distinguish between two of the categories.
-In the interest of full reporting and because of the usefulness of such information to others working in the same field, all such changes should be reported.
+An assessment or measure might change during a pilot trial because the change enables investigators to glean more information about the operation of the intervention (as in example 1) or for reasons of acceptability or practicability (example 2).
+In example 2 it became impractical to use a measurement instrument with four categories when it was identified that researchers could not distinguish between two of the categories.
+In the interests of full reporting and because of the usefulness of such information to others working in the same specialty, all such changes should be reported.

-Item 6c
+- Item 6c

-Extension for pilot trials: if applicable, pre-specified criteria used to judge whether, or how, to proceed with future definitive trial
+- Extension for pilot trials: if applicable, prespecified criteria used to judge whether, or how, to proceed with future definitive trial

+- Example